 - Malls and retail shops

 Mitigation Credits 1031 Exchange Timeline

-As soon as a mitigation credit is sold, a taxpayer’s eligibility for a 1031 exchange begins.
+As soon as you sell a mitigation credit, a taxpayer’s eligibility for a 1031 exchange begins.
 In total, the investor must purchase a new asset within 180 days of the sale, after identifying at least one potential property within 45 days.
-In total, 3 properties can be identified for consideration in a 1031 exchange, regardless of their value.
+In total, 3 properties are identifieable for consideration in a 1031 exchange, regardless of their value.

 1031 Exchange Intermediaries for Selling A Mitigation Credits